 Heidi Colsman-Freyberger holds a doctorate degree from Philipps-Universität, Marburg, Germany.
 She has worked at the Museum of Modern Art, in commercial galleries, as Robert Motherwell’s secretary-cum-curator, and as a freelancer for Harry N. Abrams, Inc., Publishers and the Metropolitan Museum of Art.
 Her catalogue raisonné projects include editing Egon Schiele (Harry N. Abrams, 1990) and compiling Barnett Newman (Yale University Press, 2004); she is currently chief researcher for another catalogue raisonné project, the paintings and sculpture of Jasper Johns.

-Flavin Judd is Curator and Co-President of Judd Foundation.
+Flavin Judd is Artistic Director of Judd Foundation.
 He is the husband of psychoanalyst Michèle Judd, the father of three children, and the son of Donald Judd.
 For his father, he assisted in the making of spaces and the installation of art in the United States and Europe.
 For Judd Foundation, he oversees all architectural projects, art installations, and curatorial matters.
 He oversaw and determined the design of the 101 Spring Street restoration for Judd Foundation in 2013.
 His art exhibitions, films, books, and buildings have all won awards.
 He studied at California Institute of the Arts, art and cinema, and the University of Texas at Austin, philosophy and architecture.

 Ellie Meyer is the Donald Judd Catalogue Raisonné Research Manager.
 From 1984 through 1991, she worked for Donald Judd in Switzerland, New York, and Marfa, Texas as his Studio Manager overseeing fabrication and gallery and museum relations.
 She holds BFA, MA, and MBA degrees and has taught art and art history for more than a decade.
 She has also served as the executive director of not-for-profit organizations in both New York and Marfa, where she currently lives.